Distribution Priority Area

 The Distribution Priority Area (DPA) classification identifies locations in Australia with a shortage of medical practitioners.
 International medical graduates work in a DPA to be eligible for Medicare.
 Read about the DPA classification and learn how to find locations classified as DPA.

-The DPA system takes into account gender and age demographics, and the socio-economic status of patients living in an area.
+The DPA classification system’s methodology takes into account Medicare billings by gender and age demographics, and the socio-economic status of patients living in an area, along with the remoteness of the area through the Modified Monash Model (MMM) geographical classification system.
+DPA is assessed for more than 800 GP catchment areas.

 The benchmarks are based on a: